devschooldevops/07_08_pipelines/lesson-plan.md

 ## General information

-**Duration**: 3 hours (max 1 hour theory)
+**Duration**: 3 hours (1h theory, 2h practic)

-**Primary teacher**: <>
+**Primary teacher**:

-**Secondary teacher**: <>
+**Secondary teacher**:

 ## Goal
-At the end of the lesson the student should
+At the end of the lesson, the students should:
-- know what cicd is and why it is useful
+- know what CI/CD is and why it is useful
-- be able to make a pipeline in azure devops
+- be able to create a pipeline in Azure DevOps
-- understand the difference between stages/jobs/tasks in pipelines
+- understand the difference between stages/jobs/tasks in Azure DevOps pipelines
-- have a basic understand of an "agent"
+- have an understand of an "agent"
-- know about other cicd tools like gitlab runners, github actions, travis etc
+- know about other CI/CD tools like GitLab runners, GitHub actions, Travis etc.

 ## Resources required/used
 - Azure DevOps